grempe/ex_rated/README.md

 `{:cleanup_rate, 60_000}` : how often, in milliseconds, the bucket pruning process will be run.

 `{:ets_table_name, :ex_rated_buckets}` : The atom name of the ETS table.

+`{:persistent, false}` : Whether to persist ETS table to disk with DETS on server stop/restart.

 `[name: :ex_rated]` : The registered name of the ExRated GenServer.